reyestech/Openvas/README.md

 <img src="https://github.com/user-attachments/assets/0239dee5-7691-45fd-a3c5-e7a87d508ef4" width="60%" />

-## Results of the Credentialed Scan
+## Credentialed Scan Results

-The difference in vulnerabilities discovered during the unauthenticated and credentialed scans is night and day.
-The severity rating increased from 5.0 (medium) to 10.0 (high), and the credentialed scan returned 107 additional vulnerabilities.
+The difference in vulnerabilities identified during unauthenticated and credentialed scans is significant.
+The severity rating increased from 5.0 (medium) to 10.0 (high), and the credentialed scan uncovered 107 vulnerabilities.

-The credentialed scan allowed OpenVAS to evaluate the system thoroughly, which included identifying vulnerabilities in the outdated software.
-To learn more about the vulnerabilities, OpenVAS provides a tab for Common Vulnerabilities and Exposures (CVEs).
-By including CVEs, OpenVAS allows for an easily digestible breakdown of each vulnerability.
-The breakdown includes a description, the score, vector, references, and remediations.
+The credentialed scan enabled OpenVAS to conduct a thorough evaluation of the system, which included identifying vulnerabilities in outdated software.
+OpenVAS offers a tab for Common Vulnerabilities and Exposures (CVEs) to provide more information about these vulnerabilities.
+By including CVEs, OpenVAS presents a clear breakdown of each vulnerability, including a description, severity score, attack vector, references, and suggested remediation steps.

 <img src="https://github.com/user-attachments/assets/497ff3df-817d-403f-b299-671df94c1507" width="70%" />

 <img src="https://github.com/user-attachments/assets/38356b9a-7e42-4cf3-ae7d-ce4ac8145df7" width="70%" />

-## Remediation, Verification Scan, and Conclusion
+## Remediation,

+### Verification
-To remediate most of the vulnerabilities found during the credentialed scan, the outdated software was uninstalled from the Windows 10 machine.
-Another credentialed scan was performed to verify that the implemented remediations resolved the expected vulnerabilities.
+To address the vulnerabilities identified during the credentialed scan, we uninstalled the outdated software from the Windows 10 machine.
+After implementing these changes, we conducted another credentialed scan to verify whether the remediations resolved the identified vulnerabilities effectively.

-Based on the scan, the remediations succeeded, and a downward vulnerability trend was shown.
-By removing the outdated software, the number of vulnerabilities found by OpenVAS was reduced by 91.
+The results of the follow-up scan indicated that the remediations were successful, showing a downward trend in vulnerabilities.
+Specifically, by removing the outdated software, we reduced the number of vulnerabilities detected by OpenVAS by 91%.

 This project successfully demonstrated the configuration of OpenVAS and the subsequent remediation of vulnerabilities.
-The project also explained the importance of conducting credentialed scans when possible, as an unauthenticated scan does not accurately reflect the security of a system.
-Even though additional high-severity vulnerabilities remained on the verification scan, remediating those vulnerabilities was not within this project's scope.
+It also highlighted the importance of conducting credentialed scans whenever possible, as unauthenticated scans do not accurately reflect a system's security posture.
+Although some high-severity vulnerabilities persisted in the verification scan, addressing those was beyond this project's scope.

 <img src="https://github.com/user-attachments/assets/497ff3df-817d-403f-b299-671df94c1507" width="70%" />